-A visit to a London gallery will take place during the two-year course.
+At least one gallery visit will take place during the two-year course.

-Controlled assessment (60% of total mark)
+• Controlled assessment (60% of total mark)

 You will create a personal portfolio during your study in Years 10 and the first term of Year 11.

 You will choose the best elements of your work to create your portfolio.